 During my earlier career in media, I lost count of the times that people would tell me they were stopping smoking in the New Year, only to be seen with a cigarette in hand by about the 7th of January.

 That’s because smoking is a habit that has been built up over many years and has been linked in the mind with “you” time; with enjoyment.
 If you’re in an office and need a break, a cigarette is the perfect excuse.

-Now that I’m a hypnotherapist in London I see things a little differently.
-If I could go back in time and see all my old colleagues struggling with their New Year’s resolutions I wouldn’t be chuckling.
+Now that I’m a hypnotherapist in London – who also sees many clients online – I view things a little differently.
+If I could go back in time and see all my old colleagues struggling with their New Year’s resolutions, I wouldn’t be chuckling.

-Seeing cigarettes differently
+Seeing cigarettes differently – the hypnotherapist’s viewpoint

 I’d encourage them to visualise these benefits and really focus on them.
-Benefits include more money, a smoke-free house, less stinky clothes, improved health and a longer life.
+Benefits include more money, a smoke-free house, smoke-free clothes, improved health and a longer life.

-The reason why hypnotherapy can be so successful is because we can often speed up the process and make people swiftly disassociate themselves from the idea that cigarettes are something they love.
+The reason why hypnotherapy can be so successful is because we can often speed up the above process and make people swiftly disassociate themselves from the idea that cigarettes are something they love.

-Celebrities choose hypnotherapy to stop smoking
+Why celebrities choose hypnotherapy to stop smoking

-Other celebrities who have used hypnotherapy to quit smoking include Drew Barrymore, Billy Joel, Britney Spears, Friends star Courteney Cox and Charlize Theron.
+Other celebrities who have used hypnotherapy to stop smoking include Drew Barrymore, Billy Joel, Britney Spears, Friends star Courteney Cox and Charlize Theron.
 The list of celebrities who quit using hypnosis is also said to include Samuel L Jackson, Ewan McGregor, Justin Timberlake and Ben Affleck.
-Ellen Degeneres even quit smoking with hypnosis live on her own show.
+Ellen Degeneres even quit smoking with hypnosis live on her own show!

 Celebrities are often surrounded by a very powerful support network and are very often the kind of people you would consider to be “in control”.
 So if they’re turning to hypnotherapy to quit smoking, I think the word must be out in Hollywood that that’s the smart way to do it.